swimos/swimos-docs/src/_tutorials/transit.md

   });
 ```

- As we poll the UmoIQ live transit API, we'll publish the results through `addVehicles`, which invokes a private method called `onVehicles`.
+ As we poll the UmoIQ live transit API, we'll publish the results by invoking `onVehicles`.
 First we'll iterate over the new vehicles and remove any that are no longer active:

  ```java
 private void onVehicles(Value newVehicles) {